Tenza/configurations/ArchLinux Installation/2 - Base System Configuration.md

 ##### Wireless interface

-The wireless interface, can be started exactly like Archlive.
+The wireless interface, can be started exactly like Archlive, if the [needed packges were installed](https://github.com/Tenza/configurations/blob/master/ArchLinux%20Installation/1%20-%20Base%20System%20Installation.md#optional-install-necessary-wireless-drivers).
 Keep in mind that `wifi-menu` is a tool included with `netctl`, and once it is used to connect to a network, a profile will be saved under `/etc/netctl` with the network details.

 <pre>
 wifi-menu
 </pre>

 This profile can be used by `netctl-auto` to auto connect to a network.
 If a profile is already available, it is possible to simply start `netctl-auto` to use any of the saved profiles.
+In my case, the wireless interface is `wlp3s0`.

 <pre>
+ip link
 systemctl start netctl-auto@wlp3s0.service
 </pre>